On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Background

 and the equation for conservation of mass of any component dissolved in the aqueous phase

-where $c$ is the concentration (volume fraction in the aqueous phase) of the dissolved component and $c^i$ is the concentration of the component in the injected fluid.
+where $c$ is the concentration (volume fraction in the aqueous phase) of the dissolved component, $c^i$ is the concentration of the component in the injected fluid, $q_a^+ = \max(q_a,0) $ and $q_a^- = \max(-q_a,0)$.
 The inherent assumption in this model is that the component is passively advected with negligible diffusion and adsorption.
-Also, $\bx^i$ is the location of the injection well, $x^p$ is the location of the production well and $\delta$ is the Dirac-delta function.
 Using conservation of momentum of each phase, the phase velocity $v_j$ is given by the Darcy-Muskat law

-Here $\phi$ is the porosity (taken to be constant in the numerical experiments in this study), $\bK(\bx)$ is the absolute permeability tensor of the porous medium, $\lb = \lb_a(s,c) + \lb_o(s,c)$ is the total mobility and $\lb_j = k_{rj}/\mu_j$ is the phase mobility where $k_{rj}$ is the relative permeability and $\mu_j$ is the viscosity of phase $j$.
+Here $\phi$ is the porosity (taken to be constant in the numerical experiments in this study), $\bK(\bx)$ is the absolute permeability tensor of the porous medium, $\lb = \lb_a(s,c) + \lb_o(s,c)$ is the total mobility where $\lb_j = k_{rj}/\mu_j$ is the phase mobility, $k_{rj}$ is the relative permeability and $\mu_j$ is the viscosity of phase $j$.
 In addition to the above, the capillary pressure ($p_c$) is defined by

 Since the porous medium is initially saturated with the two phases, we have

 The combination of the above equations produces a system of strongly coupled nonlinear equations which can be potentially degenerate.
 In order to avoid this difficulty, we reformulate the problem by using a fictitious pressure ($p$), to be called the global pressure below, for incompressible, immiscible two-phase flows with a single component (see \cite{DD2017}) defined by